 If you aren’t signing up for a full pass, you might want to look into other options.
 This can mean general press or industry access or an exhibition hall pass.
 Getting the correct access is the beginning of your event journey, so make sure that you have the right credentials.

 If you’ve registered as a full attendee, roll up your sleeves and enroll in workshops or breakout sessions before you get there.
 Wait, you might say, “How do I decide which ones to go to?”
 Hopefully, the blurbs on the site give you enough information to make decisions.
-If you want to guarantee an engaging speaker, google videos of them, or plug in a relevant search into your media intelligence platform and check out videos and authored articles/posts.
+If you want to guarantee an engaging speaker, Google videos of them, or plugin a relevant search into your media intelligence platform and check out videos and authored articles/posts.

 If you don’t use your social platforms for work, either clean them up or start new accounts especially for professional venues, such as conferences and to give to future colleagues.
 Stymied as to where to start?
-LinkedIn for professional networking, and Twitter and Instagram for monitoring the event and connecting with fellow attendees in real time.
+LinkedIn for professional networking, and Twitter and Instagram for monitoring the event and connecting with fellow attendees in real-time.

 Depending on the conference, it may be possible to see an attendee list with accompanying social handles before you arrive.
 Also, if organizers provide event-specific Twitter and Instagram handles—you’re ahead of the game!
 Grab all of these and put them into Twitter lists.
-If you’re super organized, separating out speakers and attendees can be useful later when you’re on site and covering the conference.
+If you’re super organized, separating out speakers and attendees can be useful later when you’re on-site covering the conference.
 Since Instagram doesn’t provide the ability to make lists, just follow those handles.

 - Photo project highlighting speakers or attendees that reflect your audience’s demographic